 A 44km route forming part of the European Grand Route E4, which enters Andorra through the French Pyrenees, and leaves into Spain before continuing south all the way to Gibraltar.

 This is a circular route, "the tour of a whole country", of 120km taking in all seven parishes, split into seven sections so that you can enjoy the route over a week.
 This route can be joined in four places, Aixovall, Bordes d'Envalira, Incles or Llorts, and along the way there are 30 different mountain huts where you can sleep.

 The tourist board of each of the seven parishes of organise guided walks in Andorra throughout the week, which can be booked via the relevant tourist office.
 The list below gives you the day of the week for each tour, days subject to change, and please see the official tourist board for further details and booking.

 In summer take the Creussans chairlift to access the Tristaina glacier and three lakes (Estany Primer, Estany del Mig and Estany de Més Amunt) with Mount Tristaina towering above you at 2,878 metres.
 This is an easy route to get amazing views, and really take in the beauty of the area.

-If you're looking for a longer walk, then a five hour route called Ruta Verdaguer takes you from the top of Creussans chairlift to the village of Llorts.
+If you're looking for a longer walk in Andorra, then a five hour route called Ruta Verdaguer takes you from the top of Creussans chairlift to the village of Llorts.
 Along the route, you can admire the parish of Ordino including Coma del Forat, the Romanesque Church of Sant Pere del Serrat, the Farga bridge and the Llorts mine.